On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Bounds on the Asymptotic Decay Rate

 Equation \eqref{eq:gamma_exact} has an interesting interpretation.
 Note that $A\bu_{j-1}$ is another probability vector that is obtained by passing $\bu_{j-1}$ through the Markov matrix $A$.
 Furthermore, $A\pi = \pi$ is the unique invariant distribution of the kernel $A$ and thus the difference term in \eqref{eq:gamma_exact} is equal to

-The well-known data processing theorem --- see, e.g., \cite{Gallager} --- ensures that this difference is non-negative.
+The well-known data processing theorem \cite{Gallager} ensures that this difference is non-negative.
 Hence, \begin{proposition} $\rho^{(\GA)} \geq \rho^{(\AA)}$ almost surely.\putqed \end{proposition} The only case where the limit in \eqref{eq:gamma_exact} --- the performance gap --- tends to zero is when $D(\pi||\bu_{i}) \to 0$, or simply when $\bu_i \to \pi$.
 We will show that if the network has sufficient connectivity, this can only happen when all agents receive the same data, i.e., $\br_{k,i} = \br_{\ell,i}$ for all agents $k$ and $\ell$.
 It is obvious that in this case most fusion methods, and in particular AA and GA, are equivalent.
 In fact, there is no need for an agent to communicate with its neighbors --- every neighbor is equivalent to the agent itself.

 If the network is connected enough, and when the agents do not observe the same data, $\rho^{(\GA)}$ is \emph{strictly} greater than $\rho^{(\AA)}$, and the gap is quantified as the limit term in \eqref{eq:gamma_exact}.
 To study this term, we regard $\{\bu_i\}$ as a Markov chain.
-Let $\mathbb{S}_K$ be the $K$-dimensional probability simplex.
-Define the time-homogeneous transition map $T:\mathbb{S}_K \times \mathbb{R}^K \to \mathbb{S}_K$ as
+We denote the $K$-dimensional probability simplex as $\mathbb{S}_K$, and define the time-homogeneous transition map $T:\mathbb{S}_K \times \mathbb{R}^K \to \mathbb{S}_K$ as

 where $\bR$ is the diagonal matrix with $[\bR]_{kk} = \br_{k} \triangleq \br_{k,1}$ due to time-homogeneity.
 Note that the $\bu_i$'s in \eqref{eq:gamma_exact} obey this map with $\bu_{i} = T(\bu_{i-1},\bR_i)$, and with $\bR_i$ independent of $\bu_{i-1}$.
 It can be verified that the Markov chain governed by the mapping $T$ has at least one invariant distribution $\bQ$ on $\mathbb{S}_K$, i.e., if $\bu$ has distribution $\bQ$, so has $T(\bu,\bR)$ --- this comes from the observation that $T$ is Feller continuous and from Krylov-Bogolyubov theorem for compact spaces \cite{hairer2010convergence}.
 However, it may be a futile attempt to find such invariant distributions.
 Furthermore, it is not certain if there is a unique invariant distribution although the limit in \eqref{eq:gamma_exact} exists.
 Hence, we resort to a different method and study a lower bound for the gap.